 Now, how do you avoid putting people on hold?
 The top reason to put people on hold is that you have another call coming in.
 Hiring and training another person to take calls can solve this problem.
 Or you can work with a virtual assistant company that has plenty of people available to take your calls so that your customers are never on hold.

-7. Better Train Staff
+7. Better Trained Staff

 Sometimes staff put customers on call because they don’t know the answer to the customer’s question.
-Better training staff will help avoid this problem.
+Better training your staff will help avoid this problem.

 There Are So Many Reasons Not to Put Customers on Hold